Consensys/security-workshop-for-devs/README.md

 ## Part 3 - The Real Fun Begins

 In the threat modeling part, we saw stats about the most common vulnerability types.
-For the remainder of the workshop we'll be looking into identifying, fixing, exploiting and preventing commonly exploited vulnerabilities
+For the remainder of the workshop we'll be looking into identifying, fixing, exploiting and preventing commonly exploited vulnerabilities.

 ### Exercise 1 - Truffle Analyze

 In [exercise 1](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1) we'll give a sneak peek of the `truffle analyze` command, an upcoming feature of [Truffle Suite](https://truffleframework.com).
 Let's see if Truffle can spot the security bug and think about ways to fix it.

-To run `truffle analyze`, first change into the project directory for exercise 1 and compile the project:
+To run `truffle analyze`, first change into the project directory for exercise 1 and compile the project.
+Note that you need to compile the project before running the analyze command.

 ```
 $ cd devcon4-playground/exercise1